BlWasp/switchRole/README.md

 Usage
 -----

-After the installation you will find a file called capabilityRole.conf in the /etc/security directory.
+After the installation you will find a file called capabilityRole.xml in the /etc/security directory.
 You should configure this file in order to define the set of roles and assign them to users or group of users on your system.
 Once configuration is done, a user can assume a role using the ‘sr’ tool  that is installed with our package.

 **assume Roles**